Holist-IX/athos/README.md

 ### bmv2
 Athos by defualt uses an Umbrella core switch for it's P4 switches.
 This is compiled using bmv2, based on their `simple_switch` and the resulting JSON that tells the switch how to implement its packet processing.
-This JSON is located at `/etc/mixtt/umbrella.json` however you can use the `--p4-json` option to declare another compiled P4 json file.
+This JSON is located at `/etc/athos/umbrella.json` however you can use the `--p4-json` option to declare another compiled P4 json file.

 Currently there is no support for topologies with bmv2 switches running different P4 code to one another, however support could be added later if there is enough interest.

 ## Usage

-Athos can be run using `sudo mixtt`.
+Athos can be run using `sudo athos`.
 This will start up a network based on the topology information, check reachability between hosts over ipv4 and ipv6 and per vlan.
 This assumes that faucet is running has been configured.

 Below are some of the optional arguments that can be used: